 - An abstract of the manuscript (minimum 120 words) should summarize the key points of the paper.
 State the subject of your research, its purposes, methods, and important findings and conclusions.

 - Key words in bold (5–6 in alphabetical order) separated by commas and a full stop at the end of the line, indented.

 - The manuscript text.

-- References: (the subtitle in bold, left justified), indented, with a colon.
+- References (the subtitle in bold), indented, with a colon.

-- About the author: (the subtitle in bold, left justified) with a colon.
+- About the author (the subtitle in bold, left justification)

-On a new line below write your name in bold.
+On a new line below your name in bold

-On a new line below write your degree (if any), post, affiliation (or the word 'freelance' if applicable), town/city, country, e-mail.
+On a new line below your degree (if any), post, affiliation (or the word 'freelance'), town/city, country; email.

-15. References: in alphabetical order.
-For quotes, write [Stevens 2010: 45] in the text.
-To refer to several sources, write [see Brown 1999; Robertson 2010; Smith 1957 and others].
-All the references should be made in APA publication style (see Example of Manuscript Layout for more details).
+15. The references should go in alphabetical order.
+For quotes you should write [Stevens 2010: 45].
+To refer to a number of authors, write [see Brown 1999; Robertson 2010; Smith 1957 and others].
+All the references should be made in APA publication style (see The Example of Manuscript Layout for more details).

 - give the interpreters a hard copy of their presentation during registration even if they do not intend to read it through;